 This blog is intended to provide comments on topical events and updates about matters relating to the Solway Firth, including its people, and the politics of ‘managing’ the coast and sea …

 You’ll find greater detail about some of the topics on my website, Solway Shore Stories – as well as information on how to join me on some of my informal shore walks.

-I’ve lived within sight of the Firth for about fifteen years and I’ve grown to love it in all its moods.
+I’ve lived within sight of the Firth for nearly twenty years and I’ve grown to love it in all its moods.
 Having grown up with the cliffs and coves of Cornwall, when I first visited the apparently flat, apparently ’empty’ Solway shore at low tide I was disappointed.
 But time and frequent walks, guddling in the pools, checking out the tide-lines, meeting people who know about the coast and sea, has changed all that.

 As a writer, I’ve written about the Solway or the shore, in articles and in two of my novels, and as a former university lecturer and research scientist, who occasionally ‘helped’ out with marine field courses, I’ve always enjoyed looking, exploring, and finding out more.
 There’s certainly plenty to discover!